 - Only properly trained and qualified operators are allowed to work with hoisting and rigging equipment.

 - Forklift truck operators are competent to operate these vehicles safely as demonstrated by their successful completion of training and evaluation.

 - No employee under 18 years old is allowed to operate a forklift.

-- Forklifts are inspected daily for proper condition of brakes, horns, steering, forks and tires.
+- Forklifts are inspected daily for proper condition of brakes, horns, steering, forks, and tires.

 - Powered industrial trucks (forklifts) meet the design and construction requirements established in American National Standards Institute (ANSI) for Powered Industrial Trucks, Part II ANSI B56.1-1969.

-- Written approval from the truck manufacturer is obtained for any modification or additions which affect capacity and safe operation of the vehicle.
+- Written approval from the truck manufacturer is obtained for any modification or additions which affect the capacity and safe operation of the vehicle.

-- Capacity, operation and maintenance instruction plates, tags or decals are changed to indicate any modifications or additions to the vehicle.
+- Capacity, operation, and maintenance instruction plates, tags, or decals are changed to indicate any modifications or additions to the vehicle.

 - Battery charging is conducted in areas specifically designated for that purpose.

-- Material handling equipment is provided for handling batteries, including conveyors, overhead hoists or equivalent devices.
+- Material handling equipment is provided for handling batteries, including conveyors, overhead hoists, or equivalent devices.